alemonmk/ansible_boulder_deployment/README.md

    - a CAA record, otherwise Boulder cannot issue certificate to any of your servers.

-3. Required Ansible 2.9 and patch with [this commit](https://github.com/ansible/ansible/commit/a0e5e2e4c597c8cf0fdd39c2df45fe33fd38eedb) at the moment otherwise you will encounter failures with `openssl_publickey` module.

-   Or you can just run devel.

-4. Install [debops collection through ansible-galaxy](https://galaxy.ansible.com/debops/debops) as this role uses their secret role at the moment.

-   I will remove this dependency later.
+3. Required Ansible 2.9.

-5. This role currently built with Debian in mind, and should have testing apt repo enabled.
+4. This role is built with Debian buster in mind, and should have testing apt repo enabled.

-6. Set up a internal DNS resolver:
+5. Set up a internal DNS resolver:

    - to keep gRPC clients within Boulder from hard hitting public resolvers, but you should not let this server have unfettered access to internet anyways.

    - for Validation Authority to resolve your internal names.

-7. Need root access on target machine.
+6. Need root access on target machine.
 Read all the tasks before you run the play.

 ## Usage